unconferenceCanberra/unconfcbr-website/index.md

 layout: home
 ---

-Welcome to the *Un:Conference Canberra*, brought to you by some of the previous BarCampCanberra unorganisers, as well as fresh blood entirely.
+Welcome to the *un:Conference Canberra*, brought to you by some of the previous BarCampCanberra unorganisers, as well as fresh blood entirely.
 Woo!

 ## It's all in a name